mcneel/developer.rhino3d.com/_guide_topics/general/developer_docs_style_guide.md

 ![pluginlogo]({{ site.baseurl }}/images/rhinocommonlogo256x256.png)

-**NOTE**: Use the `site.baseurl` macro.
+**Note**: Use the `site.baseurl` macro.
 See the source of this page for this section for an example.

 ---